triestpa/Police-Analysis-Python/README.md

 dtype: float64
 ```

 In the above result, we can see that about 1.2% of traffic stops result in an arrest, and there are on-average 0.62 citations (tickets) issued per warning.
-This data passes the sanity check, but it's too coarse to tell us much so let's dig deeper.
+This data passes the sanity check, but it's too coarse to provide any terribly interesting insights.
+Let's dig deeper.

-## 2.1 - Breakdown By Gender
+#### 2.1 - Breakdown By Gender

 Using our helper function, along with Panda's [groupby](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.groupby.html) method, we can easily compare these stats for male and female drivers.